 - Parents who are discouraged by the endless cycle of misbehavior-punish-misbehavior-punish, and can feel a growing wall of resentment.

 - Parents who see their child developing a negative self-identity in response to struggling with misbehavior.

 Why parent coaching?
 And why now?

 It is tough to undo negative patterns in families, so it’s important to consider: Where might our challenges take us in the next few years without help?
-What complexities might be added as our children develop?
-What would I want my relationship with my struggling child to be like in a few years?
+What complexities might develop as our children grow older?
+What do I want my relationship with my struggling child to look like in a few years?